A Framework for Behavioral Biometric Authentication using Deep Metric Learning on Mobile Devices: Framework Design

 \subsection{Defend Side-channel Leaks and Active Attacks}

 Although well-trained neural networks could achieve high accuracy, the sensitive data might be also leaked via side channels.
-Since acquiring data from the motion sensors does not require any permissions, curious third parties could exploit these data to infer health or mental condition such as predicting Parkinson's disease, depression from gait patterns~\cite{parkinson,depression}.
-Further, skilled attackers can trick the user into downloading an app that stealthily captures the motion data, and then replay them to gain the access via programming an apparatus~\cite{lego-robot}.
+Skilled attackers can trick the user into downloading an app that stealthily captures the motion data, and then replay them to gain the access via programming an apparatus~\cite{lego-robot}.
 A typical countermeasure is to obfuscate the sensor output by injecting random noise~\cite{ndss_track}.
-However, our experiments show that simply injecting random noise into the sensing signal still fails to fully prevent the attack.
+However, our experiments show that simple noise injection fails to fully prevent the attack.
 Specifically, we obfuscate the data with a \textit{zero-mean} gaussian noise, whose standard deviation is set to equal the original signal over a moving window.
-As circled in the middle picture of Fig.~\ref{side_channel_prelim_fig}(b), this obfuscating operation introduces a few new energy components at higher frequencies in the spectrograms, which enable the authentication module to recognize attackers to some extent.
+As circled in the middle picture of Fig.~\ref{side_channel_prelim_fig}(b), the obfuscation introduces a few new energy components at higher frequencies in the spectrograms, which enable the authentication module to recognize attackers to some extent.
 Fig.~\ref{side_channel_prelim_fig}(c) shows the attacker's success ratio.
 Without any protection, the attacker can easily accomplish 80-100\% success rate (the true positive rate).
 With noise injected, the success rate drops to an average of 50\%.
-However, this success rate is still not sufficiently secure.
+However, it is still not sufficiently secure.
 In extreme cases, some individuals are still subject to 100\% attack success rate even when noise is injected.

 One reason that simple noise injection does not work here is that neural network is robust to random noise.
 It extracts a meaningful combination of features towards a minimization of the loss objective, and serves as an information bottleneck that finds a compressed mapping of input that preserves maximally possible information of the output~\cite{bottleneck}.
 Thus, redundant information including small noise and interference, which does not interfere with the main structure, is thrown away.
 As a result, the attackers can still succeed.
-Obviously, a successful obfuscation requires raising the standard deviation of the noise (e.g. surpassing the std of the signals) to generate larger noise.
+Obviously, a successful obfuscation requires raising the standard deviation of the noise (e.g. surpassing the standard deviation of the signals) to generate larger noise.
 However, it will inevitably impact the usability of legitimate apps.

 Furthermore, attackers can apply various denoise techniques to potentially raise the success rate if the original waveform is not changed by the denoise method.
 In our preliminary experiment, we measure the attackers' success rate by applying two denoise methods: total variation proximity operators~\cite{prox-tv} and 1D gaussian filter.
 As shown in the spectrograms in Fig.~\ref{side_channel_prelim_fig}(b), the new energy components at higher frequencies are removed by denoising.
 In our experiment, by applying appropriate denoising methods on Mcgill and ZJU datasets, attackers can achieve higher success rates.